cspgdds/Visualflee/README.md

 * UNHCR data about camps.
 * ACLED information about conflict location and times.

-As a result of this project an R package [runchr](https://github.com/AndySouth/runhcr) is being developed to extract data from the UN.
+As a result of this project an R package, [runchr](https://github.com/AndySouth/runhcr), is being developed to extract data from the UN.
 It was thought to create a new separate repository for this as it was envisaged that such a framework might be of use to a more general audience than just for this project.